-Mobile software development market is extremely dynamic, fast-changing and fragmented with more and more enterprises adding mobile apps into their corporate strategy every day.
-Traditional software testing methods have proven to be inapplicable in mobile apps quality assurance process, as there is a great variety of mobile platforms that operate on different networks.
+The mobile software development market is extremely dynamic, fast-changing and fragmented with more and more enterprises adding mobile apps into their corporate strategy every day.
+Traditional software testing methods have proven to be inapplicable in the mobile apps quality assurance process, as there is a great variety of mobile platforms that operate on different networks.
 QA professionals have to deal with rapid development cycles and test software applications on at least three leading mobile platforms (i.e., Android, iOS, and WM).
-Mobile environment establishes unique demands and challenges, and choosing the appropriate mobile testing solution is vital for ensuring successful corporate mobile strategy.
-In this article we’ll present the most effective practices of mobile software testing.
+The mobile environment establishes unique demands and challenges, and choosing the appropriate mobile testing solution is vital for ensuring a successful corporate mobile strategy.
+In this article, we’ll present the most effective practices of mobile software testing.

 Consider Device and Platform Diversity